koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 # Storage Setup

-Scrypted NVR requires a drive that can store at least 3 days of video for the cameras in the system.
+Scrypted NVR requires a disk that can store at least 3 days of video for the cameras in the system.
 The storage requirement will vary based on the camera count and camera resolution.
 The following table provides a rough estimate for one week retention with a given number of cameras.

 | Resolution | 4 Cameras | 6 Cameras | 10 Cameras | 16 Cameras |
 |------------|-----------|-----------|------------|------------|